 Yes, you can.
 The duration of your employment relationship has no bearing on whether you can join; it can be permanent, for a fixed term or part time.

-Can I be a member of more than one union at a time?
+Can I be a member of more than one trade union at a time?

 Yes, you can, but you can only belong to one unemployment fund.

-What do I need to do if I want to switch from one union and/or unemployment fund to JHL?
+What do I do if I want to switch to JHL from another trade union and/or unemployment fund?

-Do I need to know which branch is the right one for me when I join?
+Do I need to know the correct local branch when I join?

 When you join JHL, you will become a member of its local branch, which is a member branch of JHL.
-You do not need to know the right local branch.
-JHL’s Membership Services will direct you to the right local branch based on your employer and workplace.
+You do not need to know the correct local branch.
+JHL’s Membership Service will direct you to the right local branch based on your employer and workplace.